-For each of the financial years ending 31 December 2019, 2020 and 2021, the highest applicable percentage ratio (other than the profit ratio) for the non-exempt Continuing Connected Transactions in respect of the Raw Material Purchase Agreement is expected to exceed 5.0%.
+For each of the financial years ended 31 December 2019, 2020 and 2021, the highest applicable percentage ratio (other than the profit ratio) for the non-exempt continuing connected transactions in respect of the Raw Material Purchase Agreement is expected to exceed 5.0%.
 Accordingly, the non-exempt Continuing Connected Transaction is subject to the announcement, annual reporting, annual review and independent shareholders' approval requirements under Rules 14A.35, 14A.36, 14A.49, 14A.68 and 14A.71 of the Listing Rules.
+The Stock Exchange has granted the Company a waiver from strict compliance with the announcement and independent shareholder's approval requirements under Chapter 14A of the Listing Rules for the above continuing connected transactions.